dikortis/LetsTalkETC/Episodes/Episode_6.md

-in the crypto space they know exactly what the distribution rate is and nobody really has a problem with it so that's why I looked a ttc and I said look we can avoid all of these conversations all these arguments all these people in the three
+in the crypto space they know exactly what the distribution rate is and nobody really has a problem with it so that's why I looked a ETC and I said look we can avoid all of these conversations all these arguments all these people in the three

-or now claiming that oh this is a scam they put too many coins too soon or oh it's too late like they're not doing it fast enough look here's the model that works mm-hmm let's try to to mirror this as much as we can
+or now claiming that this is a scam they put too many coins too soon or oh it's too late like they're not doing it fast enough look here's the model that works let's try to to mirror this as much as we can